OWRC/snapshots/md/hydraulicProperties.md

 A summary of all the current hydraulic conductivity estimates within the ORMGP database is included in Figure 6 and Table 1.

 ![](hydraulicProperties-REG-hydrostrat-units.png)

-*Figure 1: Summary of hydrostratigraphic units within the study area.*
+*Figure 1: Summary of hydrostratigraphic units within the study area.
+Quaternary sediments present within the study area represent an alternating glacial-interglacial assemblage with major glaciations occurring approximately 135 190 ka (Illinoian) and 30 10 ka (Late Wisconsinan; Barnett, 1992).
+Use of the term “complex” denotes variable facies and, by extension, variable hydrogeologic properties within a hydrostratigraphic unit.
+Use of the term “or equivalent” refers to similar materials and hydraulic properties leading to the possibility of being of hydrostratigraphic (flow property) equivalence.*

 ## Interactive maps